rapidmail/rapidmail-wordpress-plugin/src/readme.txt

 5. Für Profis: Short-Code Integration verwenden

 == Changelog ==

+= 2.1.2 =
+* Add support for custom registration success and error messages

 = 2.1.1 =
 * Fix shortcode always echoed at top of page, should now be inserted at correct position